MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 Password: {as per above step}

 - Verify that your VNet Peerings are funcitoning as expected.
-The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *az-mgmt-vm*, launch remote desktop (mstsc), and attempt a connection to *onprem-mgmt-vm* (IP address 192.168.0.5).
-You should recieve the login prompt.
+The easiest way to do this is to use Bastion to connect to all 4 VMs.
+Leave each one open in a new tab as you'll use them later.
 Remember not to rely on ping as this may be blocked

 ## Task 3 : Install SQL Server Management Studio on both az-mgmt-vm and onprem-mgmt-vm